dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 ### 3.3.
 Interacting with our canister
 There are two primary ways to interact with our canister: through the command line interface (CLI) or the web interface.
 We'll begin with the CLI.

-#### 3.3.1.
-Interacting with our canister through the CLI
+#### 3.3.1 Interacting with our canister through the CLI
 To interact with our canister through the CLI, we'll be using the `dfx canister call` command.
 This command allows us to invoke functions on our canister from the terminal.

-**1. Adding a message**
-First, let's invoke the addMessage function from our canister file, which we created earlier.
+**1. Adding a message**: First, let's invoke the addMessage function from our canister file, which we created earlier.
 This function will add a message to our canister.
 Execute the following command in your terminal:
 ```Bash
 dfx canister call message_board addMessage '(record {"title"= "Welcome"; "body"= "Hello World"; "attachmentURL"= "url/path/to/some/photo/attachment"})'
 ```